Deep Learning for Time Series Anomaly Detection: A Survey: Time series Anomaly Detection Methods

-Recently, a robust deep state space model (RDSSM) \citep{li2022learning} is developed which is an unsupervised density reconstruction-based model for detecting anomalies in multivariate time series.
-This model differs from most current anomaly detection methods in that it uses raw data contaminated with anomalies is used during training rather than assumed to be free of anomalies.
-There are two transition modules to account for temporal dependency and uncertainty.
-In order to handle variations resulting from anomalies, the emission model employs a heavy-tail distribution error buffering component, which provides robust training on contaminated and unlabeled training data.
-By using the above generative model, they devise a detection method that handles fluctuating noise over time.
-Compared with existing methods, this model can assign adaptive anomaly scores for probabilistic detection.
+The recently developed Robust Deep State Space Model (RDSSM) \citep{li2022learning} is an unsupervised density reconstruction-based model for detecting anomalies in MTS.
+Unlike many current methods, RDSSM uses raw data that might contain anomalies during training.
+It incorporates two transition modules to handle temporal dependency and uncertainty.
+The emission model includes a heavy-tail distribution error buffer, allowing it to handle contaminated and unlabelled training data robustly.
+Using this generative model, they created a detection method that manages fluctuating noise over time.
+This model provides adaptive anomaly scores for probabilistic detection, outperforming many existing methods.

-In \citep{wang2022variational}, a variational transformer is proposed as a technique for unsupervised anomaly detection in multivariable time series data.
-Instead of constructing a feature relationship graph to capture correlation information, the model extracts correlation through self-attention.
-The model's performance is improved due to the reduced dimensionality of the multivariate time series and sparse correlations between sequences.
-A transformer's positional encoding, also known as a global temporal encoding in this model, incorporates time series and periodic data to capture long-term dependencies.
-Multi-scale feature fusion enables the model to obtain a more robust feature expression by integrating feature information from multiple time scales.
-With its residual variational autoencoder module, the model encodes hidden space with regularity using robust local features.
-As a result of the residual structure of the module, the KL divergence is alleviated, and the lower limit to model generation is improved.
+In \citep{wang2022variational}, a variational transformer is introduced for unsupervised anomaly detection in MTS.
+Instead of using a feature relationship graph, the model captures correlations through self-attention.
+The model's performance improves due to reduced dimensionality and sparse correlations.
+The transformer's positional encoding, or global temporal encoding, helps capture long-term dependencies.
+Multi-scale feature fusion allows the model to capture robust features from different time scales.
+The residual VAE module encodes hidden space using local features, and its residual structure improves the KL divergence and enhances model generation.